Mekhrubon Karimov: Club career

 On 18 July 2022, Dinamo-Auto Tiraspol announced their new signings for the season, which included Karimov.
 On 2 January 2023, Dinamo-Auto Tiraspol announced that Karimov had left the club after his contract was terminated by mutual consent.

+Two months later, Erovnuli Liga club Samgurali announced the signing of Karimov on a three-year deal.

 International career

 In March 2022, Karimov was called up to the Tajikistan national team for the first time, whilst a player for Dynamo Dushanbe, making his debut in the 92nd minute as a substitute for Alisher Dzhalilov in a 1–0 victory over Kyrgyzstan on 29 March 2022.

 In May 2022, Karimov was called up to the Tajikistan training camp to be held in Dubai between 19 May and 3 June 2022.